jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

   (b) given the operator an opportunity to be heard.
 (3) Where the Director-General finally determines to deregister a wine standards management plan, the Director-General must— (a) give written notice of that fact to the operator of the plan, giving reasons and specifying the date on which the deregistration takes effect (which may not be earlier than the date of notification); and
-  (b) notify the appropriate recognised verifying agency of that fact.
+  (b) notify the operator’s verifying agency of that fact.
 (4) Where a wine standards management plan is deregistered under this section, the Director-General may direct the operator or person in charge to take action appropriate to deal with any affected wine and may exercise any of his or her other powers under section 59.
 (5) The Director-General may notify any deregistration under this section in the Gazette.
 (6) The deregistration of a wine standards management plan does not affect any other actions that the Director-General may take under this Act.
 (7) If a person acting under the delegated authority of the Director-General deregisters a wine standards management plan under this section, the operator of the wine standards management plan or of the wine business concerned may seek a review of the deregistration under section 114.

-### 26 Removal of wine business from coverage of wider wine standards management plan
+### 26 Removal of business or part of business from coverage of wider wine standards management plan
-(1) The Director-General may at any time remove any wine business from the coverage of a registered wine standards management plan that applies to 2 or more comparable businesses if the Director-General is satisfied that deregistration of the plan would be appropriate under section 25(1) if the business were the only one operating under the plan.
+(1) The Director-General may remove any business or part of a business from the coverage of a registered wine standards management plan that applies to more than 1 comparable business if the Director-General is satisfied that deregistration of the plan would be appropriate under section 25(1) if the business or part of a business being removed were the only one operating under the plan.
-(2) Subsections (2) to (7) of section 25 apply in relation to the removal of the business from the coverage of the wine standards management plan as if references in those subsections to deregistration of the plan were references to removal from the coverage of the plan.
+(2) Section 25(2) to (7) applies in relation to the removal of the business or part of a business from the coverage of the wine standards management plan as if references in those subsections to deregistration of the plan were references to removal from the coverage of the plan.

 ### 27 Surrender of registration
-(1) The operator of a registered wine standards management plan may at any time surrender registration of the plan by notice in writing to the Director-General.
+(1) The operator of a registered wine standards management plan may surrender registration of the plan by notice in writing to the Director-General.
 (2) Where the operator or wine business concerned ceases to operate as a wine business, that operator or wine business (or, where appropriate, the liquidator, receiver, executor, or other successor in title of the operator) must, within 20 working days of so ceasing,—
-  (a) notify the Director-General in writing of that fact; and (b) surrender the notice of registration to the Director-General; and (c) notify the appropriate recognised verifying agency of that fact.
+  (a) notify the Director-General in writing of that fact; and (b) surrender the notice of registration to the Director-General; and (c) notify the operator’s verifying agency of that fact.
 (3) At the same time as notification under subsection (1) or subsection (2), the operator or other relevant person must also notify the Director-General of how it is proposed to deal with any remaining wine covered by the wine standards management plan.
 (4) The Director-General may approve or agree to any such proposal, but may also, if appropriate, exercise any of his or her powers under section 59.
 (5) On being notified of a surrender by an operator of a wine standards management plan under this section,—